Learn how to use a bread machine my way. Don’t miss the recipe for Oatmeal-Sunflower Bread as pictured below. It’s one of my best bread recipes.

 No worries if you don’t have a bread machine.
 You can still make the bread either by hand or with a stand mixer with the directions for conversion here.

-This is the bread recipe I promised two weeks ago along with a picture tutorial for exactly how one takes bread dough from the bread machine to the oven.
-If you would prefer your bread with the crust and appearance of the bread on the right in the picture below instead of the crust on the left, follow me.
+If you would prefer your bread with the crust and appearance of the bread on the right in the picture below instead of the crust on the left, keep reading.

 Left: bread baked in a bread machine.